SemanticLab/semanticlab.github.io/projects.md

 Over the course of his six decades-long career [Robert Rauschenberg](https://www.rauschenbergfoundation.org/artist) (1925-2008) challenged artistic conventions, defied genres and fostered unconventional collaborations between disparate communities—from dancers and musicians to scientists and engineers.
 In 1966, with Bell Laboratories engineer [Billy Klüver](https://en.wikipedia.org/wiki/Billy_Kl%C3%BCver), Rauschenberg founded Experiments in Art and Technology (E.A.T.), a seminal initiative to connect art and technology in an impactful way.
 By leveraging linked data technologies through a dedicated suite of digital tools and applications, this project aims to expose the rich web of creativity, innovation, and exchange that E.A.T. generated in avant-garde artwork and performance.

-Thanks to an ongoing collaboration with the [Robert Rauschenberg Foundation Archives](https://www.rauschenbergfoundation.org/art/archives/collections) and the director of E.A.T., Julie Martin, we are currently processing a collection of approximately 150 items that document the initial phase of E.A.T., particularly the notable large-scale performance series, “9 Evenings: Theater and Engineering.”
+Thanks to an ongoing [collaboration](https://www.rauschenbergfoundation.org/collaborations/semantic-lab-pratt-institute-2019-present) with the [Robert Rauschenberg Foundation Archives](https://www.rauschenbergfoundation.org/art/archives/collections) and the director of E.A.T., Julie Martin, we are currently processing a collection of approximately 150 items that document the initial phase of E.A.T., particularly the notable large-scale performance series, “9 Evenings: Theater and Engineering.”
 The collection includes photos, notebooks, videos, posters, and newspaper clippings.

 The E.A.T. + LOD project documentation can be found [here](http://base.semlab.io/wiki/Item_talk:Q19104).

-Our work has also generated the following subproject:
+**Featured Documents**<br/>

-<a name="e.a.t.-+-lod-bibliography"></a>**E.A.T. + LOD Bibliography** <br/>
+<a name="e.a.t.-+-lod-bibliography"></a>**E.A.T.
+Bibliography, August 12, 1965-January 18, 1980 / by Billy Klüver.
+Rev. ed.
+New York: Experiments in Art and Technology, 1980.** <br/>
-This project aims to transform the E.A.T.
-Bibliography into linked data to become part of the broader E.A.T. + LOD dataset.
 The E.A.T.
-Bibliography, created by Billy Klüver, consists of a list of over 600 references centered on the E.A.T. initiative.
-This document was shared by Julie Martin, the current director of E.A.T.
-The goal of the project is to enhance the E.A.T + LOD project with bibliographic data to provide unified access and discovery to E.A.T. research, collection, and related reference data.
-Documentation for the project is available [here](http://base.semlab.io/wiki/Item_talk:Q20517#The_E.A.T._Bibliography_Project_Wikibase_Project_Page).
+Bibliography provides a list of over 600 bibliographic references to material published by E.A.T. and articles on E.A.T. activities from 1965 to 1980.
+The Semantic Lab has converted this bibliographic information into linked data with the goal of enhancing the E.A.T. + LOD knowledge base and providing a unified access point to E.A.T. sources.
+Project documentation can be found on our [Wikibase](http://base.semlab.io/wiki/Item_talk:Q20517#The_E.A.T._Bibliography_Project_Wikibase_Project_Page).

 **Recent Presentations:**<br/>
 Davis, J., Kaplan, A., & Mikelić, E. (October 26, 2022).
 [E.A.T. + LOD: Our Version of The Story](https://docs.google.com/presentation/d/1XvGKs3cyyHFiTH-Z0TcOuKBmf1Hlhp5VvUMjkY99dlk/edit?usp=sharing).
 [2022 ARLIS/NA Virtual Mini-Conference](https://www.arlisny.org/event-5004808).